Rank Xerox: History

 In 1956, The Rank Organisation was looking for a product to sit alongside a small business it had making camera lenses.
 Thomas Law, who was the head of the business, found his answer in a scientific magazine he picked up by chance.
 He read about an invention that could produce copies of documents as good as the original.
 Law tracked down the backers, an obscure photographic-supply company in Rochester, New York, named Haloid.

 Haloid and Rank subsequently formed an affiliate called Rank Xerox (Rank put up £600,000 for a 50% stake in Rank Xerox).
 This arrangement paved the way for Xerox factories in Great Britain and a sales and distribution system that brought Xerox machines to the European market.
 As photocopying took the world by storm, so did Rank's profits.
 According to Graham Dowson, later Rank's chief executive, it was "a stroke of luck that turned out to be a touch of genius … If Tom Law had not seen that magazine, we would not have known about xerography – or at least not before it was too late."
 In 1962, Rank Xerox also formed a joint marketing and manufacturing facility in Japan with The Fuji Photo Film Company and named Fuji Xerox (now Fujifilm Business Innovation).

 In a speech in 1968, Rank Xerox managing director Nigel Foulkes said that in 1961 the company had had "a five-years' lead over the rest of the world", with copying products which had no serious competition.
 But "you cannot strike oil and not expect other prospectors to sink wells".

 In December 1969, control of Rank Xerox passed to Xerox Corporation.
-The arrangements entitled Ranx Xerox to undertake the manufacture, distribution and sale of new product lines, including computers and related electronic data processing equipment and servicees.
+The arrangements entitled Rank Xerox to undertake the manufacture, distribution and sale of new product lines, including computers and related electronic data processing equipment and services.